MarcelWaldvogel/drag/README.md

-# Drag: A Webook listener dragging along its dockerized service
+# Drag: A Webhook listener dragging along its dockerized service

 Minimalistic GitHub/GitLab webhook listener for use in an existing Docker image.